 Rates may have never been much lower than they are today, but they have been higher.
 What would happen to your business if your monthly payments suddenly increased?
 A change in your variable rate from 4% to 7% on your quarterly adjusting mortgage or equipment loan would equate to an increase in debt service, on a $500K note, by between $10K and $12K annually resulting in potentially hundreds of thousands of dollars spent over the life of the loan.
 The more leverage you have, the more volatile the swing.

-Only the 504 Program Offers a Fixed Rate – it is because your project is funded in part through the sale of a bond.
+Only the 504 Program Offers a Fixed Rate –it is because your project is funded in part through the sale of a bond.
 The semi-annual bond payments cannot be increased.
-Shield yourself from Interest Rate Risk and manage your business, not your debt.
-Plan for future growth and plan so that you can make future business decisions with more confidence.
+Shield yourself from Interest Rate Risk and manage your business instead of your debt structure.
+Plan for future growth by minimizing your monthly debt service to conserve operating capital.
+With increased discretionary funds (cash flow) you can make future business decisions with more confidence.

 Up to 100% Financing

 Use equity in project property purchased two years before the date of application or longer to offset your down payment requirement by getting credit for appraised value instead of cost.
 If the asset is leveraged, subject to certain restrictions and conditions, roll that debt into your 504 Project as eligible refinancing.
-You can also borrow your equity contribution from a variety of other sources.[/wptab] [wptab name=’SBA 504 Program Lender Benefits’]
+You can also borrow your equity contribution from a variety of other sources, subject to some restrictions.
+Ask us for details.

 SBA 504 Benefits for the Lender

 If you don’t already participate in other government guaranteed lending programs such as the SBA 7a, SBA Patriot Express, or USDA B&I Program, you may not be comfortable having one loan on your books that is different from all the others.
+The learning curve can be intimidating and without enough volume, it is very difficult to become efficient using government guaranteed loan programs to enhance a credit.
 You have found the golden ticket.
 Take advantage and add government guaranteed lending to your toolkit without any additional costs to the bank.
 If you already have guaranteed lending options, add the SBA 504 Program to your arsenal.
 The differences are distinctive and unmatched by any other program.

 Make Your Conventional Loans More Reliable